SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_proxy.md

 ### Optional

 - `authentication_basic_password` (String, Sensitive) The password to use with basic authentication.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `""`.
 - `authentication_basic_username` (String) The username to use with basic authentication.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `""`.
 - `authentication_scheme` (String) The authentication scheme used to connect to the proxy.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"none"`.
 The allowed values and their meaning are: